Finished! Looks like this project is out of data at the moment!

 Results

-As part of the Strong Lens Discovery Engine we used multiple machine learning algorithms (including ‘Zoobot’ trained using zooniverse classifications in Galaxy Zoo) to do an initial sift of the data which the Space Warps volunteers inspected to find the most likely lens candidates.
+As part of the Strong Lens Discovery Engine we used multiple machine learning algorithms (including ‘Zoobot’ trained using Zooniverse classifications in Galaxy Zoo) to do an initial sift of the data which the Space Warps volunteers inspected to find the most likely lens candidates.
 This machine + volunteer partnership will be crucial with the much larger data releases coming soon from the Euclid survey.
 We also used Euclid’s incredible resolution to produce precise models of all the lens candidates and will continue to analyse these fascinating lenses for many months and years to come!

 A: Search overview,